alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 The mux Sender MUST express its limitations or preferences regarding the H.222.0 streams that it supports indicating constraints in accordance with the [Sender Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/SenderCapabilities.md) Sender Capabilities specification.
 The Sender SHOULD express its constraints as precisely as possible, to allow a Controller to determine with a high level of confidence the Sender's streams and sub-streams capabilities.
 It is not always practical for the constraints to indicate every type of stream or sub-stream that a Sender can or cannot produce; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.

+The `constraint_sets` parameter within the `caps` object MUST be used to describe combinations of parameters which the sender can support, using the parameter constraints defined in the [Capabilities register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/) of the NMOS Parameter Registers and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md).

 The following parameter constraints can be used to express limits or preferences on the mux stream:

 - [audio_layers](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#audio_layers)